vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 - When the party submit a pegged order, it should be rejected(<a name="0019-MCAL-049" href="#0019-MCAL-049">0019-MCAL-049</a>)

-- When the party has pegged orders and switches from cross margin mode to isolated margin mode, all the pegged orders will be stoped. (<a name="0019-MCAL-050" href="#0019-MCAL-050">0019-MCAL-050</a>)
+- When the party has pegged orders and switches from cross margin mode to isolated margin mode, all the pegged orders will be stopped. (<a name="0019-MCAL-050" href="#0019-MCAL-050">0019-MCAL-050</a>)

-- When the party has iceberg pegged orders and switches from cross margin mode to isolated margin mode, all the iceberg pegged orders will be stoped. (<a name="0019-MCAL-051" href="#0019-MCAL-051">0019-MCAL-051</a>)
+- When the party has iceberg pegged orders and switches from cross margin mode to isolated margin mode, all the iceberg pegged orders will be stopped. (<a name="0019-MCAL-051" href="#0019-MCAL-051">0019-MCAL-051</a>)

 **When a party is distressed:**